Bitter Melodies

 New Album Reviews

-Starting in January 2026, this is a page for new album reviews.
+Starting in January 2026, this page is for new album reviews.
 Albums will be rated out of 10 in half-star increments.
 Most albums will just receive a rating and a one sentence review.
 Albums rated an 8 or higher will be highlighted and given a full-length review.
 Other albums of note may get full-length reviews as well.
 EPs, live albums, mixtapes, DJ mixes are all available to review — just whatever full-length releases intrigue me.
-If you want to recommend any albums to review, contact me and I will see if it’s worthy of a review.
-No promotions!!

 The current month’s reviews will display on this page, and previous months will be accessible on subsequent pages.
 As the months stack up, I will add links to easily access each month.